demergent-labs/blog/introducing-azle-and-demergent-labs.md

 Creating and fostering the adoption of a new language is extremely difficult.
 It's a huge point of friction for developers to learn a new language with all of its nuance, idioms, libraries, package managers, etc.

 Enter [Azle](https://github.com/demergent-labs/azle).
 Azle is a TypeScript CDK.
 It allows developers to write their canisters in TypeScript (and technically JavaScript as well).
 This is a big deal.
 TypeScript and JavaScript are some of the most popular programming languages ever to exist.
 They have years' worth (for JavaScript decades) of community, libraries, documentation, YouTube videos, blog posts, podcasts, and expertise.
-There are millions of TypeScript developers that already exist and already love TypeScript.
+There are millions of TypeScript and JavaScript developers that already exist and already love TypeScript and JavaScript.
 Why take that away from them?

 Here's the source code for a simple canister written in TypeScript with Azle.
 It's just a read-only query function that returns "Hello World!":